Parag08/service-discovery/README.md

 <b>Consul based service discovery for nodejs application</b>

-this service discovery can be used by any app which can have a http interface
+this service discovery can be used by any microservice architecture

 <b>bugs and improvements</b>